swagger-api/swagger-ui/README.md

 If you'd like to make modifications to the codebase, run the dev server with: `npm run dev`.

+### Known Issues

+To help with the migration, here are the currently known issues with 3.X.
+This list will update regularly, and will not include features that were no implemented in previous versions.

+- Currently, the only configuration options available are the `url` and `spec`.
+- The JSON Form Editor is not implemented.
+- Shebang URL support for operations is missing.
+- Support for `collectionFormat` is partial.

 ##### Browser support
 Swagger UI works in the latest versions of Chrome, Safari, Firefox, Edge and IE11.